Emotional eating needs an antidote.

 When you make something creative it helps your brain think of new creative solutions.
 You might make connections between thoughts and feelings that you wouldn’t have as you rush through the day dismissing yourself as you take care of business.

 Regardless of whether you think of yourself as an artistic type, what I’m talking about is on a much smaller scale.
 Knitting, paint by numbers, painting without numbers, coloring, needlepoint, wood carving, model building, etc. Anything that you can have available that’s small, uses your hands and is inexpensive.
+This type of activity calms emotional eating and keeps your mind focused on what you’re doing.

 The goal is to get your hands moving and get out energy and help your mind shift the focus to something else.
 What’s important is that this is something that you don’t have to worry about the outcome.
 The finished product may never get finished or it might be given to charity or it might just go in the recycling bin.
 A calming and relaxing experience helps you move through the urge to emotionally eat.